-- Paint and pottery classes and theater for kids are perfect for introducing your child to the arts.
+- Paint and pottery classes are perfect for introducing your child to the arts.
 Jill recently updated our list, and it’s an amazing resource!

 - As kids begin to read and engage with longer stories, history can really come alive.
 Our round-up of kid-friendly history museums is a great resource for finding a spot that will resonate with your kids.
 Even if you’d prefer to stay outside, you’ll still find lots of chances to learn about history, from the tanks at Cantigny Park to the Dinosaurs at Brookfield Zoo.

 Playgrounds for Elementary-Aged Children

 After spending so much time in the classroom, these kids are ready to get outside!

 - Our list of the best playgrounds for elementary school-aged kids is a great resource; it features bigger parks like Harvester Park in Burr Ridge and Berens Park in Elmhurst that have plenty to do for school-age kids.